nhsbsa/nhsbsa-digital-playbook/src/development/coding-frontend.md

 ---
 ## Accessibility

-Producing accessibile web sites and applications is a fundamental aspect of frontend development.
+Producing accessible websites and applications is a fundamental part of frontend development at the NHSBSA.

-For detailed guidance, view our [Accessible development](/nhsbsa-digital-playbook/development/coding-accessibility/) page, which explains how to build services accessibly and includes resources and checklists.
+For detailed guidance, read our [Accessible development](/nhsbsa-digital-playbook/development/coding-accessibility/) page.
+It explains how to build accessible services, use existing NHS and GOV.UK components, create new components, and test your work using manual and automated tools.

+You should also refer to:
-The Government service manual explains more about [making your service accessible][making_your_service_accessible] and writing an [accessibility statement][gov_accessibility_statement].
+- the Government service manual for guidance on [making your service accessible][making_your_service_accessible] and [publishing accessibility statements][gov_accessibility_statement]

-The NHS service manual also provides guidance on [accessibility][nhs_accessibility] including specific advice on [design][nhs_accessibility_design], [development][nhs_accessibility_development] and [testing][nhs_accessibility_testing].
+- the NHS service manual for [design][nhs_accessibility_design], [development][nhs_accessibility_development] and [testing][nhs_accessibility_testing] guidance.

 As a frontend developer at the NHSBSA you should:

-* Use semantic HTML.
-* Use ARIA roles for interactive elements.
-* Build user interfaces that work by default without rich client technology such as Javascript.
-* Build user interfaces that adopt progressive enhancement and not use graceful degradation.
-  Government advice is to [design the user interfaces with progressive enhancement][gov_progressive_enhancement].
+- design and build using [progressive enhancement][gov_progressive_enhancement]
+- build responsive, mobile-first interfaces that work across the devices in the [GOV.UK browser and device guidance][gov_browser_compatibility]
+- keep up to date with NHS, GOV.UK and accessibility best practice
+- follow the accessibility checks and processes listed in our [Accessible development](/nhsbsa-digital-playbook/development/coding-accessibility/) page before pushing code
+- test your work with a keyboard, assistive technologies and automated tools

-## NHS and Gov design systems
+## NHS and GOV.UK design systems

-We make use of the [NHS design system][nhs_design_system] and associated [NHS frontend][nhs_frontend] package to align to standard styles, components and patterns that have been proven with robust user testing.
-In cases where Government branding is required, we adopt the [Government design system][gov_design_system] and [frontend][gov_frontend].
+We use the [NHS design system][nhs_design_system] and the [NHS frontend][nhs_frontend] package to make sure our services follow standard styles, components and patterns that have been tested with users.
+When government branding is required, we use the GOV.UK Design System and GOV.UK Frontend instead.

-Both NHS and Gov frontends are implemented in Node.js and Nunjucks.
-Our preference is to implement frontends in Node.js to take full advantage of the frontend packages.
+Both NHS and GOV.UK Frontends are implemented in Node.js and Nunjucks.
+Where possible, we prefer to build services in Node.js so we can take full advantage of these frontend packages.

-We occasionally need to adopt non-standard patterns when user research proves specific difficulties with the standard patterns.
-Any new pattern should be user tested and then fed back into the NHS or Gov design system and frontend package.
+Sometimes user research may show that an existing pattern does not meet user needs.
+In these cases we may need to create a non-standard pattern.
+Any new pattern must be user tested and fed back to the NHS or GOV.UK Design System teams so others can benefit from it.
+Accessibility considerations for creating new components can be found on our [Accessible development](/nhsbsa-digital-playbook/development/coding-accessibility/) page.

+If you find accessibility or usability issues when testing existing components, you can also feed these back to the design system teams using their public issue backlogs on GitHub.

+### Keeping frontend packages up to date

+Remember to include updates to the frontend toolkit in your service roadmap.
+You can keep up to date with changes by checking the GitHub changelogs for [NHS Frontend](https://github.com/nhsuk/nhsuk-frontend/blob/main/CHANGELOG.md) and Github releases [GOV.UK Frontend](https://github.com/alphagov/govuk-frontend/releases).

+Updating regularly is important because new versions often include accessibility improvements, performance enhancements and updates to existing components.
+Be aware that some releases may include breaking changes that take additional time to implement.

 ## Multi-lingual support